opensearch-project/project-website/_posts/2025-03-31-zscore-hybrid-search.md

 ---

 In the world of search engines and machine learning, data normalization plays a crucial role in ensuring fair and accurate comparisons between different features or scores.
 Hybrid query uses multiple normalization techniques for preparing final results, main two types are score based normalization and rank base combination.
-In score base normalization, min-max normalization doesn’t work well with outliers (Outliers are data points that significantly differ from other observations in a dataset.
+In score base normalization, min-max normalization(default normalization technique) doesn’t work well with outliers (Outliers are data points that significantly differ from other observations in a dataset.
 In the context of normalization techniques like Min-Max scaling and Z-score (Standard Score) normalization, outliers can have a substantial impact on the results).
 In this blogpost we would introduce another normalization technique called as z-score which was added in OpenSearch 3.0.0-beta release.
 Let's dive into what Z-score normalization is, why it's important, and how it's being used in OpenSearch.